 ShareFacebook Twitter AddThis

-He put his head down and legged it, there really wasn’t long left.
+He put his head down and ran, there really wasn’t long left.
 How could they forget?
-They’d been planning it for a year and meticulously preparing everything for the past two days.
-48 hours of checklists - packing, unpacking, repacking - a military precise operation and now, with just minutes to take off, he was charging across the terminal with a bag of herbs knowing full well he wasn’t going to make it in time.
-He had to try.
+They’d been planning it for a year, meticulously preparing everything for the past two days - 48-hours of checklists: packing, unpacking, repacking - a military precise operation and now, with just minutes to take off, he was charging across the terminal with a bag of herbs knowing full well he wasn’t going to make it on time.
+But he had to try.

-He tucked his chin into his chest and gave one final burst, spinning the corner to the gate.
-The security stewards, expecting him, cleared a path and let him through.
-The sound changed as his feet hit the rubber, he was close and he could hear them calling.
+He tucked his chin into his chest further and gave one final burst, spinning the corner to the gate.
+The security stewards, expecting him, quickly cleared a path.
+The sound changed as his foot hit the rubber, he was close and he could hear them calling.
 He turned the final bend, “come on”, they hurried, “the captain says we have to close the doors.”
 They were letting them go as slow as possible but the heavy door had a tendency to swing shut after half way, he knew this and made the decision.
-As soon as he saw them he threw the bag and watched it spin though the air, with just seconds to spare it was caught by one of the waiting crew members.
-He crouched and could finally breathe, they'd made it.
-The chervil was on board and the plane was finally ready to take off.
+As soon as he saw the team he threw the bag and watched it spin though the air, with just seconds to spare it was caught by one of the waiting crew members.
+He crouched to take in more air, they'd made it.
+The chervil was on board and the plane could finally take off.

 After pre-flight snacks and some very quick prep from Caminada and crew, the plane took off and service began.
 Food, placed on crisp white linen and served alongside a collection of Swiss wine, rolled throughout the flight.
 Thin slices of beef tongue topped with apple and horseradish, scallops perfectly seared and served with a spicy carrot sauce, veal cheeks slowly cooked and drowned in wonderful richness.
-And all this before the cheese, the apple marinated frozen balls and the lollies passed out across the plane.
+And all this before the cheese, the apple marinated frozen balls, and the lollies passed out across the plane.
 "More champagne, sir?"
-It was only the odd momentary glance out of the window that seemed to continually jolt people back to reality … a sort of collective epiphany felt by the entire plane every hour or so - 'wow,' we were gently reminded, "this isn't actually a restaurant.”
+Odd momentary glances out of the window seemed to continually jolt people back to reality … a sort of collective epiphany felt by the entire plane every hour or so - 'wow,' we were gently reminded, "this isn't actually a restaurant.”

 For a chef who sits at number 43 on The World’s 50 Best Restaurants List and someone who prides himself on controlling the application of heat in the kitchen, making him cook with an option of low, medium and high is sort of like asking Michelangelo to paint the Sistine Chapel with a red, blue and green crayola.
 It’s why the chef was so reluctant to sign up to produce a full menu, “it’s a logistical masterpiece to bring good and fresh food onto a plane because the space is so tight.”